Safety advice for organisers of bonfire displays - public or semi-public events

 Organisers of public or semi-public displays should be aware of the requirements of the Health and Safety at Work etc Act 1974 and Regulatory Reform (Fire Safety) Order 2005 which place a responsibility on them to ensure the safety of both employees and members of the public.

-For further guidance, please refer to the Fire Safety Guide for Open Air Events and Venues or contact your local Fire Safety Office.
+For further guidance, please refer to the Fire Safety Guide for Open Air Events and Venues or contact our business safety team.